Skip to main content

 Project information — functions and source files

 Ozone can display lists of all functions and source files stored within firmware debug information.
-With the Functions window, these items are viewable in memory as disassembly code, or directly in a source file.
-The list includes information about addresses, sizes, and numbers of instances.
+With the Functions window, these items are viewable in memory as disassembly code or directly in a source file.
+Lists include information about addresses, sizes, and numbers of instances.
 The Source Files window provides information about status (included or compiled) and the location on the file system at build time.
 Compiled files are also listed with information on size and numbers of instances.

 全球总部